 I come back to the point of children being denied free school meals.
 In all conscience, how can any Home Office official or Minister say that that is the right thing to do?
 In what way does it promote integration?
 And what on earth have those children done wrong?

-The point I made did not uphold the noble Lord’s point that doing the same thing over again and expecting a different result is the definition of insanity but that successive Governments have accepted that, if you do not have right of residency, NRPF should apply.
+The point I made did not uphold the noble Lord’s point that doing the same thing over and over again and expecting a different result is the definition of insanity but that successive Governments have accepted that, if you do not have right of residency, NRPF should apply.
 On free school meals, a pupil or their parent must be in receipt of any of the qualifying benefits, including asylum support, and must make a claim to the school for free school meals.
 It is not that a child would not have access, but that they must satisfy the criteria.
 Decisions over whether immigrants or refugees have recourse to public funds and/or receive asylum support are made by the Home Office.